 Residential: (1) Preservation of natural flora and fauna; a) Highlight any restoration areas or efforts; b) Include any corridors/buffer zones; c) Highlight wetlands areas; (2) Landscaping/compatibility with surrounding environment; (3) Design in scale and context with surrounding environment; a) Highlight and explain any specific "green" standards and/or certification standards endorsed by the project – such as standards from the Florida Green Building Coalition, LEED-ND (Leadership in Energy and Environmental Design-Neighborhood Development) standards or National Home Builders green building standards; (4) Open space and access/usability of open space; a) Highlight green space and unusual features; (5) Family recreation and common areas; a) Highlight special areas; (6) Streets and safety features; (7) Drainage and stormwater design features; a) Highlight any unique stormwater plans; (8) Marketability; and (9) Tell us what makes your project stand out from the rest – what are you the most proud of?

 SUBMISSION: There is no entry limit and no cost to enter.
-Please email the necessary documentation either as a PDF, send a flash drive or send it in a three-ring binder.
-The entry should include the following material in this order: (1) A written overview of the development (maximum of four pages, typed, double spaced – remember it can be scanned and sent as a PDF file); (2) Supporting material and photographs that address the judging criteria in order as listed above — no videotapes or slides; and (3) A set of land development plans and other supporting data, if warranted.
+Simply organize a three-ring notebook with the following material in this order: (1) A written overview of the development (maximum of four pages, typed, double spaced, on 8.5" by 11" paper); (2) Supporting material and photographs that address the judging criteria in order as listed above — no videotapes or slides; and (3) A set of land development plans and other supporting data, if warranted.
 Upon request, entry materials may be returned after judging.

-DEADLINE: All entries must be received at Florida Realtors' headquarters by Tuesday, July 8, 2014.
-Send submissions via regular mail to ENVY Award, Florida Realtors, 7025 Augusta National Drive, Orlando, FL 32822-5017.
-Or send entries as pdfs to email@example.com.
+DEADLINE: All entries must be received at Florida Realtors headquarters by Thursday, July 7, 2011.
+Send submissions to ENVY Award, Florida Realtors, 7025 Augusta National Drive, Orlando, FL 32822-5017.

 For more information about the ENVY award, call 407-438-1400, ext.
 2326.